-Many parents are keen to move their child up to the next stage car seat as soon as they are ‘big’ enough, not realising that it is a big step down in child car seat safety!
+Some parents move their child up to the next stage car seat as soon as they are ‘big’ enough, not realising that it is a big step down in child car seat safety.

-It is extremely frustrating when your child learns that they can slip their arms out of the harness and it is also very dangerous!
+It can be extremely frustrating when your child learns that they can slip their arms out of the harness like Houdini and it is also very dangerous!

-There are a number of thing’s that you can do to stop your child escaping from the harness:
+There are a number of thing’s you can do to stop your child escaping from their harness:

-Children should travel lightly dressed when in the car, what they would be wearing if they were playing indoors.
-Certainly take them to the car wrapped up!
-But once you put the child in their seat all puffy and thick jackets should be removed.
-You can keep your child warm with a blanket.
-Babies should also be lightly dressed then a blanket wrapped tightly around them once the harness is secured and tensioned.
+Children should travel lightly dressed when in the car; ideally the kind of clothes they would be wearing when playing indoors.
+In very cold weather, it’s a good idea to warm your car up first and certainly wrap them up when taking them to the car.
+Once you have put your child in their seat, all puffy and thick jackets must be removed.
+You can keep your child warm with a blanket placed over the top of them once safely fitted into the seat.
+Babies should also be lightly dressed then a blanket wrapped tightly around them once their harness is secured and tensioned.

 A very common mistake is the seat belt not being pulled tight enough when the child seat is fitted.
 The child restraint should not wobble or move more than 1 inch.
 If you have pulled the belt as tight as possible and the seat still moves about, it is possible it is not fitted correctly or compatible with your vehicle.

-Not every seat fits every car!
+Not every seat fits every car.
 Whether seat belt or ISOFIX, it is essential to ensure your vehicle and child's car seat are compatible and that the seat fits correctly.
 If a seat is not fitted correctly it will not be able to protect your child properly in an impact.
+Always check both your vehicle handbook and child seat manual first.

 Another very important and informative post!
 Thanks for the tips, look forward to reading more on here and spreading the awareness.